This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Pour and spread into prepared pan.

-Yes!
-If you are an avowed raisin hater, leave them out, or sub with another variety of chopped dried fruit, such as dried cranberries, apricots or prunes.
+• Can I Make the Bars without Raisins?
+Yes.
+Omit them or sub with another variety of chopped dried fruit, such as dried cranberries, apricots or prunes.
 You can also substitute an equal amount of nuts, seeds, or miniature chocolate chips.

 The carrot cake bars are stellar straight up, but you can also gild the lily with additional toppings, such as a generous schmear of vegan cream cheese.